Tank (American singer): 2001–2007: Force of Nature, One Man and Sex, Love & Pain

 In 2001, Tank released his debut album Force of Nature which spawned the moderate hit Maybe I Deserve".
 In 2002, Tank released his second album One Man and a single of the same name.
-In 2002, Tank would later be featured on late R&B singer Aaliyah's first posthumous compilation album, I Care 4 U.
+Tank provided vocals for I Care 4 U, Aaliyah's posthumous compilation album, featuring on the album's final single, "Come Over".

 Tank released his third solo album, Sex, Love & Pain, in May 2007.
 The lead single of the album was the minor hit "Please Don't Go", which peaked at number 21 on the US Billboard Hot 100 chart.
-Later in the year Tank, Ginuwine and Tyrese Gibson formed a group called TGT.
-The group was put on hold due to contractual issues, but would go on to sign a contract with Atlantic Records in September 2012.
+Later that year, Tank, alongside Ginuwine and Tyrese Gibson, formed the group TGT.
+The group was put on hold due to contractual issues, but signed with Atlantic Records in September 2012 to release their debut collaborative album, Three Kings the following year.

 2010–2014: Now or Never, This Is How I Feel and Stronger

 Tank released his fourth studio album, Now or Never, in December 2010.
 Tank collaborated with artists who included Chris Brown, Drake, Letoya Luckett on this project.
 The singles were "Sex Music", "I Can't Make You Love Me", and "Emergency".

 Tank released his fifth studio album, This Is How I Feel, in May 2012.
 Tank collaborated with the artists Chris Brown, Busta Rhymes, T.I. and Kris Stephens on the album.
 The song "Compliments", featuring Kris Stephens and T.I., was released as the lead single in October 2011.

-On September 14, 2013, Tank sang the U.S. national anthem before the Floyd Mayweather vs. Saúl Álvarez fight in Las Vegas, Nevada.
+On September 14, 2013, Tank sang the U.S. national anthem before the Floyd Mayweather Jr. vs. Canelo Álvarez fight in Las Vegas, Nevada.

 His sixth studio album Stronger was released in August 2014.
 It featured the singles "You're My Star" and the title track.
 They did not make the US Hot 100 but both peaked in the Top 20 of the US Urban AC chart.
 The album marked a slight departure from his previous releases, focusing on a "retro R&B sound" for the album.
 Following disappointing sales of the release, Tank had claimed the album would be his last.